gotouerina/ComTools/README.md

 ## Affiliations
 State Key Laboratory of Herbage Improvement and Grassland Agro-ecosystems, College of Ecology, Lanzhou University, Lanzhou 730000, China.

-## Contract
+## Getting Help
-You could write your problems in github issue page, or you could e-mail me at kogoorimasaki@outlook.com (recommanded) or 220220932211@lzu.edu.cn.
+You could write your problems in github issue page, or you could e-mail me at kogoorimasaki@outlook.com (Recommanded).